krr-up/ucorexplain/README.md

 - [ ] Link grounded rules to non-ground rules
   - We can add a theory atom with the line number of every rule (Hannes)

+### Meta-encoding for inference rules

+- [ ] Integration with ucorexplain
+- [ ] Some encoding improvements
+- [ ] Incremental version
+- [ ] Generating an explanation graph from the inference plan
+- [ ] Extending inference rules for choice rules and aggregates

 ### Multiple queries
 - [ ] Revisit Semantic for multiple  queries